sealkboy/myagara/README.md

 ## Key Features

 - **Plant Disease Classification**: Upload leaf images to classify them into one of 5 disease categories or mark them as healthy.
-- **RESTful APIs**: Spring Boot backend provides endpoints to manage image uploads, retrieve metadata, and update reports.
+- **RESTful APIs**: Spring Boot backend provides endpoints to manage image uploads, retrieve images metadata & reports, update images reports & metadata and delete images.
 - **Secure Data Storage**: MongoDB stores metadata, classification results, and reports securely and scalably.
+Its schema-less nature makes it easy to handle dynamic and diverse data.
-- **Seamless Flask Integration**: A Flask server communicates with TensorFlow to classify uploaded images.
+- **Seamless Flask Integration**: A lightweight Flask server hosts the TensorFlow model and exposes a /classify endpoint.
+Images uploaded via the Spring Boot backend are sent to the Flask server for classification.
+The modular design enables better separation of concerns, with the Flask server focusing on AI tasks and the backend managing system operations.

 ---